laiongabriel/sans-bot/README.md

 ## Features:

-1. **Zen Quotes API**: Are you tired of basic quotes?
+**Zen Quotes API**: Are you tired of basic quotes?
 Fear not!
 This bot fetches the finest selection of quotes to elevate your intellectual conversations.
 Just sit back and watch your friends be speechless.

 ![Zen Quotes](img/zen-quotes.png)

-2. **Cataas (Cat as a Service)**: Who doesn't love cats?
+**Cataas (Cat as a Service)**: Who doesn't love cats?
 This bot serves up a delightful variety of cat images on-demand.
 It's like having a virtual cat café right in your Discord server.
 Meow-nificent!

 ![Cataas](img/cat.png)

-3. **Random.dog**: Dogs?
+**Random.dog**: Dogs?
 I didn't forget our canine friends!
 With this feature, you'll get a random dog image that is guaranteed to make you go "aww" and lighten up your day.
 It's paws-itively amazing!

 ![Random.dog](img/dog.png)

-4. **Bible-API**: Are you feeling lost and need some divine guidance?
+**Bible-API**: Are you feeling lost and need some divine guidance?
 This bot has you covered.
 Access a random Bible verse at any time for that much-needed spiritual enlightenment.
+This one is unfortunately only available in pt-br.

 ![Bible-API](img/bible.png)

-5. **ChatGPT API**: Let's get chatty!
+**ChatGPT API**: Let's get chatty!
 Engage in deep, meaningful, and sometimes utterly bizarre conversations with the power of the ChatGPT API.
 It's like having a new friend who doesn't shy away from any topic.

 ![Bible-API](img/ai.png)